rtkay123/warden/README.md

 docker run -p 1304:1304 warden-config:latest
 ```

+> [!TIP]
+> Some processors leverage conditional compilation to toggle additional features.
+Checkout each processor's documentation to see what else it is capable of

+### Testing End-to-End

+An example for using [Bruno] for API testing is avaiable through the [sample collection and environment](./contrib/bruno/)
+.
+This collection supplies initial configuration data and can be used for triggering the end-to-end flow

 > [!IMPORTANT]
 > You can run the applications in any order **after** the pseudonyms and configuration
 service are running

+## License

+This project is licensed under AGPL-3.0

 ## Disclaimer